- This vulnerability affects: Adobe Flash Player 188.8.131.52 and earlier, running on all platforms (and Air)

 For All WatchGuard Users:

-If you choose, you can configure the HTTP proxy on your XTM appliance to block Flash content.
+If you choose, you can configure the HTTP proxy on your XTM appliance to block Flash (and Shockwave) content.
 Keep in mind, doing so blocks all Flash content, whether legitimate or malicious.

 Finally, our Reputation Enabled Defense (RED) and WebBlocker services can often prevent your users from accidentally visiting malicious (or legitimate but booby-trapped) web sites that contain these sorts of attacks.
 Nonetheless, we still recommend you install Adobe’s Flash update to completely protect yourself from all of these flaws.